 Apply for an instalment order

-It is also an option for your client to apply to the court for an instalment order (rather than wait for the creditor to do this – see the creditor’s options).
+It is also an option for your client to apply to the court for an instalment order (rather than wait for the creditor to do this – see Enforcement of judgment debts).
 The client can apply to the court if he or she thinks they can afford to pay a certain amount of money (even if the creditor rejects an instalment offer in the course of negotiations, the Court may still order one).
 Applying for an instalment order stops other enforcement action (except where a bankruptcy notice has been served) by the creditor until the application has been determined.

 If the Magistrates’ Court of Victoria made the judgment, you can use Form 61A to apply for an instalment order.
 You will need to show the Court how much the client can pay and how often (including by submitting a Statement of Affairs), as well as that the debt can be repaid within a “reasonable” time (including any penalty interest which will be charged on the debt from the date of judgment to the date the instalment order is granted).
 Anecdotally, it appears that in order for an instalment order application to succeed a debtor would need to be able to prove that they could repay the judgment debt within approximately 2-3 years for debts of less than $10,000 or within 5 years for debts of more than $10,000.